Kanishkumar-K/Javascript-Learning/Milestone 6/README.md

 <br >

-- They are the basic data types.
-They are immutable.
-- They stored directly in the varaible.
+- They ardirectly
-- Accessed directly
+e the bas
 <br >
 <br >